Third Rock from the Sun

 • Be aware of Earth as alive on her many levels.

 • Notice the weeds growing even through the concrete of the cities.

 • Do some gardening, a.k.a. horticultural therapy.

 • The Tibetans have a very simple yet profound visualization in which you experience every person you know as having been your mother in previous lives.
 This can be extended to include every sentient being you come across including birds and bugs and your dog and that tree out there in the front yard.
-And that can be even further expanded to imaging the Earth herself as your Mother.
+And that can be even further expanded to imaging Earth herself as your mother.

 The late Ken Pratt, fondly remembered, was a freelance writer who passed in June, 2020.